kellan/laughingmeme/_posts/asides/2003-10-21-given-the-choice-its-better-to-be-viewed-as-a-foot-soldier-for-bush-than-a-spokeswoman-for-al-qaeda.md

 ---
 id: 1795
-title: 'Given the choice, it&#8217;s better to be viewed as a foot soldier for Bush than a spokeswoman for al-Qaeda.'
+title: 'Given the choice, its better to be viewed as a foot soldier for Bush than a spokeswoman for al-Qaeda.'
 date: '2003-10-21T16:18:46+00:00'
 author: Kellan
 layout: post